sofiayem/rtd-doc-tests/docs/source/requester.rst

 This tutorial walks you through the process of creating a requester to Insolar’s API.
 You will learn how to **form and sign requests** that create a member capable of transferring funds to other members.

-To start building the requester, first, familiarize yourself with definitions Insolar uses and the Platform's API request types (information and contract).
+To start building the requester, first, familiarize yourself with definitions Insolar uses (member, reference, account, etc.) and the Platform's API request types (information and contract).

 .. _what_you_will_build: